KhaledMoheb/Angular---The-Complete-Guide-2024-Edition-/Assignments/05. Section 25 Using Services & Dependency Injection - Practicing Services/README.md

    - **Refactor with UsersService:**
      - Create a `UsersService` to manage the active and inactive users.
      - Move the logic for switching users between active and inactive states into the `UsersService`.
-     - Inject the `UsersService` into the components (`AppActiveUsersComponent` and `AppInactiveUsersComponent`) using Angular's dependency injection.
+     - Inject the `UsersService` into the components (`ActiveUsersComponent` and `InactiveUsersComponent`) using Angular's dependency injection.

    - **Add a CounterService:**
      - Create a `CounterService` to count and log the number of times users are switched between active and inactive states.